node-class-may-2023/ComIT_Node/javascript.md

 * We can use this property to get the last item from an array
 * Array index in JavaScript starts in 0
-* The lenght property will return the number of elements
+* The length property will return the number of elements
-* To get the last element index we can substract one from the array lenght
+* To get the last element index we can subtract one from the array lenght

 **Example:**
 ```js